xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

 ![quick-menu.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/quick-menu.png)

-The search bar in the header allows to quick-search through products, users and orders from any page of the Admin area.
-Just choose what you will be searching through in the dropdown and type a request in the search bar.
+The search bar in the header allows you to quick-search through the products, users and orders from any page of the Admin area.
+Just choose from the dropdown box the type of data through which you would like to search and type your search request in the search bar.

 ![quicksearch.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/quicksearch.png)